Supporting and Improving Legacy Data Management Software

 To solve the challenges of this project, we formed a team that included a project manager (PM), several expert backend software developers, and QA specialists.

-Our project manager (PM) ensured that our development team worked in sync with the customer’s teams, which were distributed across several countries.
-The PM implemented elements of Scrum and Kanban methodologies in the workflow and organized two-week sprints and weekly meetings with the customer’s managers and other team members.
-This approach improved the project’s visibility for our customer, kept the customer’s team up to date on our activities, and helped us prioritize tasks within sprints.
+Our project manager (PM) ensured that our development team worked in sync with the client’s teams, which were distributed across several countries.
+The PM implemented elements of Scrum and Kanban methodologies in the workflow and organized two-week sprints and weekly meetings with the client’s managers and other team members.
+This approach improved the project’s visibility for our client, kept the client’s team up to date on our activities, and helped us prioritize tasks within sprints.

-Our team works hand in hand with the customer’s development and support specialists in order to improve user satisfaction with the legacy software.
+Our team works hand in hand with the client’s development and support specialists in order to improve user satisfaction with the legacy software.

 - We started with refactoring the legacy code and revamping the existing documentation.